anamitra-tech/ML-Projects/3D MNIST/README.md

 * Improving performance requires rotation-aware representations such as alignment, multi-view projections, or point-cloud-based models rather than a direct 2D reduction.
 <img width="365" height="311" alt="image" src="https://github.com/user-attachments/assets/e1f13225-4979-4bf1-85bd-c986de0e2eab" />

+*why so low accuracy*-
+*3D → 2D failed because rotation is a many-to-one operation under projection.

+When a 3D digit is randomly rotated, projecting it to a single 2D plane destroys orientation information.
+Different 3D shapes—even different digits—can produce the same or very similar 2D silhouette when viewed from certain angles.
+Once that happens, no 2D CNN can recover what was lost, because the missing information is gone before learning even starts.

 ## 🏗️ Model Evolution